Ransomware. Phishing. Malware. Identity theft... Fraud comes in many disguises, all designed to steal your money.

 We are vigilant about safeguarding your security.
 Information is power and we provide the knowledge to help you protect your organization’s assets.

 Maintaining the security of your personal and business account information is of vital importance to us:

-- Our online banking services use 128-bit encryption through the Secure Sockets Layer (SSL), the strongest commercially available encryption level.
-You'll see a digital certificate from VeriSign Corporation, along with the locked padlock symbol on your browser screen to indicate your communication with us is secure
+- Our online banking services use Advanced Encryption Standard (AES) 256 encryption algorithm through TLS 1.2 or TLS1.3 across all solutions.
+You'll see a digital certificate from Geo Trust, a subsidiary of DigiCert, along with the locked padlock symbol on your browser screen to indicate your communication with us is secure

 - When you use any of our Online Banking services, you'll be asked to enter a user identifier and password that should be changed periodically and not shared with others

 - We recommend you do not use an external email address to send us confidential information, such as account numbers or other financial information

 - Messages sent through our encrypted website are processed and stored on our computers, where multiple security measures protect them from unauthorized access

 Be vigilant whether you're at home, on your phone, or in your place of business and ensure your employees are too.
 Identity thieves have additional tricks up their sleeve when attempting to infiltrate and extract data from a company or institution.

 When you're operating in an environment of shared or networked computers, consider additional aspects of online safety.

 - Make sure you're operating behind a firewall, and that all necessary security patches have been installed